As in many creative industries, the events of March 2020 pressed pause on live music, with orchestras across the globe downing their instruments.

 It was around this time that a friend sent her a YouTube video discussing representation of gender, race and class throughout music history.
 Ellie was appalled to find that, despite 13 years studying music at world renowned institutions, and countless performances in the profession, she could name just a handful of female composers.
 Investigating further, Ellie discovered that In 2019, just 3.6% of the classical music pieces performed worldwide were written by women.

 Women were also nonexistent from most major orchestras up until the 1960s.
 In fact, some orchestras retained explicit bans on women musicians, with one of the world's most renowned orchestras only employing its first female member in 2003 after being threatened with budget cuts.
 Although the music industry has made great progress since then, it's inevitable that we see society's dated gender norms reflected within the industry; from our passive gendering of instruments, to our normalised gendering of concert attire - often differently specified for women and men, and nonexistent for non-binary people.

 Read more about Ellie's inspiration and lockdown experience here.

 WHAT IS THE AIM OF HER ENSEMBLE?

-Her Ensemble believe that all music is for everyone to enjoy, however currently the demographic for classical music skews towards an older white audience, with the majority of concert programmes featuring solely male composers.
+Her Ensemble believe that all music is for everyone to enjoy, however currently the demographic for classical music skews towards an older white audience, with the majority of concert programmes featuring solely former white male composers.
 The group hopes to change this by reimagining the context for 'classical' music and doing away with rigid rules and traditions.